2021 Atlantic hurricane season: Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2021.
 This was the same list used in the 2015 season, with the exceptions of Elsa and Julian, which replaced Erika and Joaquin, respectively.
-The names Elsa, Julian, Rose, Sam, Teresa, Victor, and Wanda were used for the first time this year.
+Both new names were used for the first time this year, along with Rose, Sam, Teresa, Victor, and Wanda.

 Retirement

-On April 27, 2022, during the 44th Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the name Ida from its rotating name lists due to the catastrophic damages it caused, and it will never be used again for another Atlantic hurricane.
-It will be replaced with Imani for the 2027 season.
+On April 27, 2022, during the 44th Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the name Ida from its rotating name lists due to the catastrophic damage it caused, and it will not be used again in the North Atlantic basin.
+Ida was replaced with Imani, which will first appear on the 2027 season list.

 Season effects

 This is a table of all of the storms that formed in the 2021 Atlantic hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2021 USD.